 A background in engineering is required to become a roller coaster engineer.
 Degree options include mechanical, structural and civil engineering.
 In order to be successful in this industry, students must have good visualization skills and understand the basic fundamentals of physics.
 Both of these skills help designers construct safe rides for the public.
 Hands-on experience is often required to get an entry-level job in this career.
-Students are encouraged to get their Master's in Engineering.
-These degrees offer courses in computer and structural design - which help students learn in an interactive way.
+Engineering programs offer courses in computer and structural design which helps students learn in an interactive way.

 |Other Requirements||Licensure required|

 |Mean Salary (2014)*||$87,130|

 Individuals interested in designing roller coasters commonly have a background in engineering, such as mechanical, structural or civil engineering.
 Earning an engineering degree from a postsecondary institution accredited by the Accreditation Board for Engineering and Technology can prepare students for careers in roller coaster design.
 Designers must be able to visualize a ride and construct it so it's safe for passengers.
 They understand physics and create models to test their ideas.
 Roller coaster designers know how to use computer-aided design software, which helps them visualize and design a project.